Kong/terraform-provider-konnect/docs/resources/mesh_external_service.md

 Required:

+- `type` (String) Type of the extension.

+Optional:

 - `config` (String) Config freeform configuration for the extension.
 Parsed as JSON.
-- `type` (String) Type of the extension.

 <a id="nestedatt--spec--tls"></a>